 Interesting textures can be formed when a luster (for example, Warm Silver Gray) is applied smoothly with a sponge and fired.
 Layer a dark luster (for example, Deep Blue) on top of the first luster.
 Apply with a sponge.
 Use an eye dropper to “drip” acetone, or essence into the wet luster, bringing out the bottom fired luster color.
 When a pleasing texture is obtained, fire.
 Several layers and colors can be applied in this manner.
 Interesting patterns can also be formed by “spritzing” the acetone, or luster using a fine spray bottle.

-Karla Pendleton’s Raised Texture Powder
+Karla Pendleton’s Textured Structure Powder

 Uses: